Moving to Brussels

 FIND A PLACE TO STAY

 Accommodation can be found, and if you are prepared to look for it and to compromise a little along the way, you will definitely find something worthwhile.
 On Facebook pages such as BXL A LOUER – de bouches à oreilles, Bxl à Louer – de bouche à oreille (II), and Flat board for EU stagiaires, you can also find several housing options, some of which are advertised by former trainees.
 You can also ask or search in Facebook groups with people from your country living in Brussels (ex.
 BRITS in Brussels, Greeks in Brussels etc) or for EXPATS in general (ex.
 Expats in Brussels).
 We also have a partnership with Housing Anywhere especially for incoming trainees, check out the partners section for more information.
-For more information about it, you can also consult our Accommodation Guide.

 Disclaimer: The Liaison Committee and Trainees' Committee actively advertise housing options in the Facebook and Telegram groups, upon request from landlords.
 However, we are not responsible for the housing deals that trainees agree to with landlords.